How Our Mobile Learning App Platform helped a new Bank improve its Customer Interaction

 Frontline staff are the face of the company and the first touch point for every customer.
 Their experience – positive or negative, builds the perception about the organization and determines possibilities of future interactions.
 HandyTrain’s guided authoring tool enabled Admins to create and deploy learning content, run assessments in quick time and award certificates automatically.
 For improving knowledge levels of the staff, regular banking industry updates in three different languages are sent every alternate day.

-The Impact of Being Mobile-First
+The Impact of Mobile Learning Solutions

 These are just some of the comments from the staff: